-Preservation of the NEHFES Synagogue and Creamery Site will contribute to public knowledge about the site's significance and the importance of cultural resource preservation.
-The preserve will be maintained as an open-space research preserve and protected against any future development.
+Continued preservation of the NEHFES Synagogue and Creamery Site will contribute to public knowledge about the site's significance and the importance of cultural resource preservation.
+The property, known as "The New England Hebrew Farmers of the Emanuel Society Synagogue, Shoyket's House, and Mikveh Archaeological Preserve." will be maintained as a permanent open-space research preserve and protected against any future development.
+The Conservancy will convene a management committee to oversee the future of the property.